jjsoto78/AngularRecipesCRUD/README.md

 There are two folders, angular-recipes and _AngularRecipesAPI.

-The go into the folder angular-recipes.
+Go into the folder angular-recipes.

 Open a new terminal and run the command